 The application period for this grant program is now closed for 2021, but keep it in mind for 2022; the application window should open in January 2022.
 Although not specifically designed for minority women entrepreneurs, the $5,000 and $10,000 grants are worth applying for.

-Monthly grants of $10,000 and an annual grant of $25,000 are given to U.S. and Canadian women business owners who demonstrate how the funds will be used to grow their companies.
+Monthly grants of $10,000 and an annual grant of $25,000 are given to U.S. and Canadian women businesses who demonstrate how the funds will be used to grow their companies.

 Open to male, female and nonbinary entrepreneurs, the FedEx grant program awards grants of up to $50,000.
 Although the application period has closed for 2021, this has become an annual event worth applying to.

 Members of NASE have the opportunity to apply for up to $4,000 in quarterly business development grants.
-Annual members can apply immediately after joining, while other members must wait three months before being eligible to apply.
+Annual members can apply immediately after joining, while other members must wait three months before being eligible to apply for these federal grants.
 The program is open to men and women entrepreneurs.

 Scheduled to begin accepting applications on April 8, 2021, the Shuttered Venue Operators Grant program is for owners of live event businesses that were in operation as of Feb.
 29, 2020.
 Up to $2 billion has been allocated by the government for such grants, which are open to men and women entrepreneurs.